NHERI-SimCenter/pelicun/doc/source/release_notes/unreleased.rst

 -------

 - Updated random variable class names in ``uq.py``.
-- Extensive code refactoring for improved organization and to support the added features.
+- Extensive code refactoring for improved organization and to support the new features.
 We made a good-faith effort to maintain backwards compatibility, and issue helpful warnings to assist migration to the new syntax.
-- Moved code from DL_calculation.py to assessment.py and created an assessment class.
+- Moved most of the code in DL_calculation.py to assessment.py and created an assessment class.
 - Migrated to Ruff for linting and code formatting.
 Began using mypy for type checking and codespell for spell checking.

 Deprecated